Las Vegas Homes For Sale with a Pool

-We thought building a full-custom design and paying less was great.
+We thought building a full-custom designed pool and paying less was great.
 However, we’ve had pools for 40+ years and do not recommend that route for beginners for your Las Vegas home.
-The best way to look into this is to ask other people who have done it.
-Ask us, or even ask for a referral on Facebook or on the Next Door apps.
+The best way to look into doing an owner-builder pool is to ask other people who have done it.
+Ask us, or even ask for a referral on Facebook or the Next Door apps.

 Why buy a Las Vegas home for sale with a pool?

-There are pool inspection companies to hire after making an offer.
-We always ask that a home for sale with a pool includes a home warranty with pool coverage.
-There are pool services that can do everything so that all you need each week to do is enjoy the pleasure involved.
-Besides, pools are fun!
+There are pool inspection companies to hire after making an offer in Las Vegas.
+Home for sale with a pool will include a home warranty with swimming pool coverage.
+Because there are pool services that can do everything for you, fortunately, all you have to do is enjoy your pool and have fun!

 This website and information are made available for you to explore by Kurt Grosse with Realty One Group.
 Kurt is a Las Vegas Top-Producing Realtor since 1996 and a Retired Building Engineer (P.E., C.E.).
 His goal with his buyers and sellers is to use his skills and knowledge to protect them in this ever-changing Las Vegas Real Estate Market.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.